-warning: Do not adjust the spring bars so that your vehicle's rear bumper is higher than before attaching the trailer.
+WARNING: Do not adjust the spring bars so that your vehicle's rear bumper is higher than before attaching the trailer.
 Doing so will defeat the function of the weight-distributing hitch, which may cause unpredictable handling, and could result in serious personal injury.

 A weight-distributing hitch helps distribute tongue load to all towing vehicle and trailer wheels.
-For more information, visit the links in the following table.
+For more information, refer to the RV & Trailer Towing Guide using the following links.